How it began

-It is a group 57 developing countries spread out in the world’s oceans and seas.
-They were recognized in june 1992 by the United Nations Conference on Environment and Development.
-They share their similar challenges such as limited resources, an isolated situation, susceptibility to natural disasters, vulnerability to external shocks, excessive dependence on international trade and fragile environments.
-They have no or little opportunity to create economies of scale.
-They are on the frontline of climate change.
+The small island developing states are a group of 57 developing countries spread out in the world’s oceans and seas.
+They were recognized in June 1992 by the United Nations Conference on Environment and Development.
+They share similar challenges such as limited resources, an isolated situation, susceptibility to natural disasters, vulnerability to external shocks, excessive dependence on international trade and fragile environments.
+They have no or little opportunity to create economies of scale and are on the frontline of climate change.

-They are seperated in there geographical locations which are Caribbean, Pacific and AIMS (Africa, Indian Ocean, Mediterranean and South China Sea).
+They are separated in their geographical locations which are Caribbean, Pacific and AIMS (Africa, Indian Ocean, Mediterranean and South China Sea).

 Caribbean: Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Belize, British Virgin Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Netherlands Antilles, Puerto Rico, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States Virgin Islands.